pism/pism/doc/sphinx/manual/modeling-choices/marine/damage.rst

 Fracture density modeling
 -------------------------

-The fracture density (Continuum Damage Mechanics) approach in PISM based on :cite:`AlbrechtLevermann2012` and assumes a macroscopic measure for the abundance of (partly microscale) crevasses and rifts that form in ice (shelves) and that can be transported with the ice flow as represented in a continuum ice-flow model.
-This approach is similar to the Continuum Damage Mechanics (CDM) (e.g. :cite:`Lemaitre1996Damage` and :cite:`Borstad2013Creep`) introducing a damage state variable (`\phi` or `D`) that equals zero for fully intact ice and one for fully fractured ice.
-This can be interpreted as a loss of all load bearing capacity.
+The fracture density approach in PISM is based on :cite:`AlbrechtLevermann2012` and assumes a macroscopic measure for the abundance of (partly microscale) crevasses and rifts that form in ice (shelves) and that can be transported with the ice flow as represented in a continuum ice-flow model.
+This approach is similar to the Continuum Damage Mechanics (CDM) (e.g. :cite:`Lemaitre1996Damage` and :cite:`Borstad2013Creep`) introducing a damage state variable (`\phi` or `D`) that equals zero for fully intact ice and one for fully fractured ice, that can be interpreted as a loss of all load bearing capacity.

 The feedback of damage to the ice flow (creep) works within the existing constitutive framework by introducing a linear mapping between the actual physical (damaged) state of the material and an effective state that is compatible with a homogeneous, continuum representation of the creep law (Eq.
 6 in :cite:`AlbrechtLevermann2014softening`).

-Fractures form above a critical stress threshold `\sigma_{\text{cr}}` in the ice (von Mises or maximum stress criterion or fracture toughness from Linear Elastic Fracture Mechanics) with a fracture growth rate proportional to `\gamma` (Eq.
+Fractures form above a critical stress threshold `\sigma_{\text{cr}}` in the ice (e.g. von Mises criterion, maximum stress criterion or fracture toughness from Linear Elastic Fracture Mechanics) with a fracture growth rate proportional to `\gamma` (Eq.
 2 in :cite:`AlbrechtLevermann2014softening`), that is related to the strain rate (longitudinal spreading or effective strain rate; Eq.
 9 in :cite:`AlbrechtLevermann2012`).
 Fracture